-The controversial rise, the enviable peak, and finally the ignominious fall – this, in a nutshell, defines the historical spectrum of the elite Janissaries.
-However, beyond contentious (and often biased) perspectives, there is no doubt that the famed Janissary corps of the Ottoman Empire played its pivotal role in many a battlefield ranging from Europe to Asia (from circa 15th to 17th century), with their unique training and discipline bridging the tactical gap between the missile and assault troops.
-So without further ado, let us take a gander at the origins, military, and culture of the Ottoman Janissaries – often heralded as the precursor to Eurasia’s first modern standing army.
+The controversial rise, the enviable peak, and finally the ignominious fall – this, in a nutshell, defines the historical spectrum of the elite Janissaries of the Ottoman Empire.
+However, beyond contentious (and often biased) perspectives, there is no doubt that the famed Janissary corps of the Ottoman Empire played its pivotal role on many a battlefield ranging from Europe to Asia (from circa 15th to 17th century).

 Origins of the Janissaries –